How To Guide Fiscal Poland

 350,000 Unique Products Ever Sold

 Each fiscal transaction on the POS will result in the printing of a fiscal receipt which must contain the fiscal mark.
-The format of the receipt is defined in the legislation and can only be altered in limited ways by including custom headers, footers and a logo at the start of the receipt.
+The format of the receipt is defined in the legislation and can only be altered in limited ways by including custom headers, footers, and a logo at the start of the receipt.
 The receipt must contain an identifier for the operator although this can be an ID rather than their name; this should be considered when setting up Polish users.

 It is possible to discount items at the time of sale or to change the price of items, but the total of the receipt must always be positive.
 For this reason, returns and like for like exchanges are handled as non-fiscal receipts.
 The accounting of tax for returns must be manually handled by the retailers accounting department.

 As well as printing fiscal receipts the printer can also be used to print non-fiscal receipts in the same way as any normal thermal receipt printer.
 The only requirement of a non-fiscal receipt is that it must not contain the fiscal mark and it has text in Polish (NIEFISKALNY) to announce that it is a non-fiscal receipt at the beginning and the end.
 These non- fiscal receipts can be used for things like printing cash management slips since cash management transactions are non-fiscal in Poland.
-Receipt Copies are also non-fiscal receipts and should not contain the fiscal mark.
+Receipt Copies are also non-fiscal receipts and must not contain the fiscal mark.

 When taking a deposit for an item, a fiscal receipt must be issued for the value of the deposit.
 When the customer returns and pays the balance a second fiscal receipt should be issued for the full amount but with a discount of the original amount paid as a deposit.